interlayer-space/structure.elementary/README.md

   example, structure passed to program is intended to be processed with JSONPatch operations, or a special gateway may replace patterns `SCP-\d+` with `████-███-██████`.

-This project is not targeting to be compatible with every serialization, deserialization or mapping case.
-As for now, this project also doesn't put performance as top priority, thus it prefers to provide interfaces for complete data structures rather than primitives for async code or some other functionality which certainly isn't used in majority of applications.
-This may be addressed in future, but original goal of providing user-friendly structure representation that is perceived as complete (even if it's not fully read from somewhere yet) will always be a priority.

 ## What's inside?